 Advanced Strengths Assessment Tools

 These final two tools provide more comprehensive insights into strengths, with much more emphasis on dealing with weaknesses and the risks of over playing strengths than the other tools.
-This means that they can be applied in many different ways, such as 1:1 performance coaching, team effectiveness work, leadership development and career development.
+This makes them much more useful.
+They are powerful tools in 1:1 performance coaching, team effectiveness work, and leadership or career development.

 Tool 4: Strengths Profile